sethGu/FinancialFraudDataGenerator/docs/technical.md

 This document provides a comprehensive technical description of the data generation mechanism in **F²-Gen**, an open-source platform for simulating scenario-based financial fraud datasets.

+To learn about the underlying simulation engine, see the [F²-Gen Engine](engine.html).
+For hands-on use, refer to the [Usage Guide](usage.html).

 ---

 ## 1. Overview